ClaudioLucioLopes/EvoMultSearch/README.md

-# EvoMultSearch: Evolutionary Multi-objective Multi-provider Prompt-tuning
+# EvoMultSearch: Assessing an evolutionary search engine for small language models, prompts, and evaluation metrics

 ##Introduction